adaptyteam/adapty-docs/versioned_docs/version-3.0/ff-getting-started.md

 ## Add the Adapty plugin as a dependency

-1. In your project, click **Settings and Integrations** from the left menu.
+1. In the [FlutterFlow Dashboard](https://app.flutterflow.io/dashboard), open your project, and then click **Settings and Integrations** from the left menu.
    <Zoom>
      <img src={require('./FF_img/main_settings.webp').default}
      style={{